Mary Treasured Jesus in Her Heart. Did You Know God Treasures You the Same Way?

 Heart Strings

-I bet He takes the same delight in you, and is just as interested in your growth and development.
-Your picture is in His wallet; your crude but well-meaning artwork is on His refrigerator.
+I bet He takes the same delight in you and is just as interested in your growth and development.
+Your picture is in His wallet; your primitive but well-meaning artwork is on His refrigerator.
 God loves us not just for who we are but also for who we will become as we trust Him to help us navigate our path in a complex and fallen world.
-Certainly He enjoys our growth the same way we love seeing our children and grandchildren grow.
+Certainly, our Father enjoys our growth the same way we love seeing our children and grandchildren grow.

 Luke says that Jesus grew in four dimensions: mentally, physically, spiritually and socially.
 Like you, Jesus grew up in the real world.
 Like you, he was treasured, appreciated, and loved.
 That’s probably a good thing to remember as we head into the New Year.
 Treasure those things in your heart, and grow.